Sosthene00/Rust-crashcourse/README.md

 ## In this repo you'll find codes to resolve several exercices :

-## Exercice 1: generic types, trait and impl
+## Exercice 1 / traits.rs : generic types, trait and impl

 * We want to compute the area of some basic 2D figure, and the volume of 3D solids
 * We want to be able to create those geometric forms with parameters of different types (u32, f64, String...).